 US Protest Law Tracker

 The US Protest Law Tracker, part of ICNL's US Program, follows initiatives at the state and federal level since January 2017 that restrict the right to peaceful assembly.
+For more information and an analysis of this data, click here.
 For information about our methodology, click here.
-For more information and an analysis of this data, click here.

 45 states have